Nichols Memorial Library

 A surgeon was called from Chattanooga, and early the next morning, he operated on the patient in his cottage.

-The doctors told the parents that their son could survive but a few hours.
+The doctors told the parents that their son could survive but for a few hours.
 The young man rallied, however, and the doctors gained hope for his recovery.

 A doctor was summoned from Atlanta to assist in the treatment.
-Eight days later Nichols was moved by special train to a sanatorium in Atlanta.
+Eight days later, Nichols was moved by special train to a sanatorium in Atlanta.

 He arrived in good spirits, confident of his recovery.
 He sent greetings to friends in Gadsden and instructions for continuing the work at the mill in Alabama City.

-Nevertheless, in mid-June complications developed, and despite the best medical care then available, he died on June 23, 1896.
+Nevertheless, in mid-June, complications developed, and despite the best medical care then available, he died on June 23, 1896.

 The Library building was constructed between 1898 and 1900.
 The distinctive white columned building that is now the Howard Gardner Nichols Memorial Library became the first public lending library building erected in Alabama.